Take a good look at the new Buick LaCrosse and you’ll pretty much get the whole story without ever stepping inside.

-Standard convenience features on the LaCrosse CXS I drove include a six-speaker sound system with cd player, dual-zone climate control, cruise control, driver-information center, power drivers seat with lumbar adjustment, and a tilt and telescoping steering wheel.
+Standard convenience features on the LaCrosse CXS I drove include a six-speaker sound system with cd player, dual-zone climate control, cruise control, driver information center, power driver seat with lumbar adjustment, and a tilt and telescoping steering wheel.

 The most expensive option on the test car was the $1,150 Gold Convenience Package, which adds a leather-wrapped steering wheel with radio and temperature controls, auto-dimming inside mirror and heated power outside mirrors, six-way power passenger front seat, rear park assist and a couple of minor items.